belinwu/jai-workflow/README.md

 ### Distributed Architecture
 ![Desired Architecture](docs/jai-distributed-architecture.png)

-> 📖 Full documentation will be available soon
+> 📖 Full documentation and examples will be available soon and regarding new features are planned for the next releases.

 ## 💡How to use in your Java project
 In **jAI Workflow**, the notion of state plays a pivotal role.
 Every execution of the graph initiates a state, which is then transferred among the nodes during their execution.
 Each node, after its execution, updates this internal state with its own return value.
 The method by which the graph updates its internal state is determined by user-defined functions.